 These partnerships will enable growth for the market on two fronts: the consumer side, where interest in genetics shows no signs of slowing down, and the healthcare side, where the need for genetic data is always high — not just for research purposes but also for insurance and preventative care.

 The Future of Genetic Data: Privately Acquired and Publicly Shared

 Both Ancestry.com and 23andMe have been upfront with consumers about their intents to share genomic data for the users who opt for this option.
-However, when 23andMe announced its latest pharma partnership, many users were outraged — they had clicked that they agreed to share their data without actually reading what they were agreeing to, as many consumers do when filling out online forms.
-Ultimately, though, most customers still choose to opt into sharing their data — which means that healthcare organizations will still need to turn to these private companies for the most comprehensive genomic data sets.
+However, when 23andMe announced its latest pharma partnership, many users were outraged.
+They had agreed to share their data without actually reading what they were agreeing to.
+Ultimately, though, most customers still choose to opt into sharing their data.
+Consequently, healthcare organizations will still need to turn to these private companies for the most comprehensive genomic data sets.

 For 23andMe, at least, sharing data with healthcare organizations has always been a part of the monetization and scaling strategy.
 As early as 2015, when 23andMe had only 650,000 individuals who opted into sharing data, the company partnered with Greentech and Pfizer on multi-million dollar deals.
 As genomics becomes more and more popular with consumers, the two market leaders in the space will have more and more leverage for building lucrative healthcare partnerships.